rleonard21/hpa-fcu/README.md

-# HPA Fire Control Unit (OC1A Branch)
+# HPA Fire Control Unit

-## What is this Branch?
-This branch is the implementation of the FCU using the `OC1A` pin functionality to turn on and off the solenoid valve.
-The benefit of this implementation is that the solenoid is turned off synchronously with the timer match with hardware, which should (in theory) beat the master branch's interrupt driven system that toggles the solenoid by moving bits into registers.
-In practice, this theory holds.
-The `OC1A` hardware variation of the firmware is indeed around 1us faster than the firmware driven toggle.
-However, this difference between the two implementations is insignificant compared to the slew rate of the solenoid.
-The solenoid will take orders of magnitude more time to move than the timing difference between the two versions of the firmware.
-I have chosen to continue without the hardware-based `OC1A` toggling because the firmware is larger by around ~30 bytes and because the cheaper ATMega328PB does not support the necessary force output compare functionality present in the ATMega328/P. The benefits of the `OC1A` implementation are somewhat insignificant and the downsides are non-negligible.

 ## Hardware Description
-The firmware runs on an ATMega328P-AU AVR microcontroller (the firmware is under 500 bytes when compiled with `-Os`, so a smaller MCU may be warranted).
-The ATMega328PB will not work with this firmware due to a lack of the force output compare function for the 16-bit timer.
+The firmware runs on an ATMega48/88/168/328/P/PB AVR microcontroller (the firmware is around 500 bytes when compiled with `-Os`, so a smaller MCU may be warranted).
 The trigger is a snap-action limit switch that is attached directly to the rifle's trigger housing via a PCB.
 The trigger is debounced entirely in hardware, which enables for direct interrupt control on the MCU and simpler code overall.
 The trigger debouncing consists of an RC-filter